Stylianos grew up in Heraklion, Crete.

-He started taking photographs and attending lessons at the hellenic photographic society of Crete.
-Soon he realized, if he wanted to become better, he would have to listen and learn from a variety of people about photography.
-In February of 2007 he joined the photographic society of university of Crete (F.O.P.K).
+He started taking photographs and attending lessons at the Hellenic Photographic Society of Crete.
+Soon, he realized that if he wanted to become a better photographer, he should listen and learn from a variety of people about photography.
+In February of 2007, he joined the Photographic society of University of Crete (F.O.P.K).

-In Ireland he works for the not-for-profit organization Barretstown as a photographer, but also as a moderator in life enhancing projects for seriously ill children.
+In Ireland, he works for the not-for-profit organization Barretstown as a photographer, but also as a moderator in life enhancing projects for seriously ill children.

-In the start of the summer he came back to Greece willing to “comment” on the situation of my country.
-With his partner in “crime” Fragkiska megaloudi they worked on issues like “crossing into the unknown: the plight of Migrants in the fields of Greece” , ” poverty in everyday life” and ” the middle class situation in crises”, projects that got published in numerous media such as The Press project, Eleytherotypia, The spiegel.
+In the beginning of summer 2013, he came back to Greece willing to “comment” on the situation of his country.
+With his partner, journalist Fragkiska Megaloudi, they worked on issues like “Crossing into the unknown: the plight of Migrants in the fields of Greece” , ” Poverty in everyday life” and ” The middle class situation in crisis”, projects that got published in numerous media such as The Press project, Eleytherotypia, The spiegel.

 In October 2013, Stylianos was honoured by the Greek President of Democracy.